Order Analytics

 Please note that this page is different from the return analytics page, where the data is based on returns made during the selected timeframe.

-What Can You Learn From this Page?
+What Can You Learn From This Page?

 The page has three types of data in it that can help you identify order patterns and specific products that lead to returns.